 The truth is, I rarely eat cheese and crackers, but I eat them.
 I rarely eat sweets, but I eat them, too.
-The only foods I appear to be able to put out of my life — pretty much entirely — is donuts and raw oysters.
+The only foods I appear to be able to put out of my life — pretty much entirely — are donuts and raw oysters.

 The thing about this woman’s blog — the woman who’s changed her life a LOT — is that she’s quite insistent about the changes that need to be made to beat the dreaded cancer.
-I’ve been giving that a lot of thought, wondering why I don’t feel so compelled even though I, too, turned away from standard western care.
+I’ve been giving that a lot of thought, wondering why I don’t feel so compelled even though I, too, turned away from standard Western care.

 As the year after my third breast cancer passed, I was forced to assess what I was doing because I wasn’t enjoying much of anything.
 The juices are fine.
 The veggies and fruit are great.
 The grains can be delicious.
 But so little of it was familiar.
-The question became a looming one: am I up for changing my entire life so the last 10, 20, or 30 years are cancer free?
+The question became a looming one: am I up for changing my entire life so the last 10, 20, or 30 years are cancer-free?
 And, stunningly even to me, the answer is no.

 • I have very little problem not eating red meat but I still like chicken and fish;